mstachowsky/openworm-docker/README.md

 `docker cp openworm:/home/ow/sibernetic/simulations/[SPECIFIC_TIMESTAMPED_DIRECTORY]/worm_motion_log.txt ./worm_motion_log.txt`

-This will copy the file from the docker container.  **It is crucial that you do not run `stop.sh` before trying to get your data out (see below)**
+This will copy the file from the docker container, whose default name is `openworm`.  **It is crucial that you do not run `stop.sh` before trying to get your data out (see below)**

 #### **What is the difference between `exit` and `stop.sh`?**